Raider Student Services

 - Suspension of the limit of one pass/no pass course per term requirement;

 - Pass grades (both taken at SOU and transfer courses) will count fully for major/minor requirements;

 - Suspension of the regular grade mode change fee;

 - Extension of the period to select grade mode.

 4. The criteria for a P are the same as those for earning at least a C- grade in the course.

 5. P or NP is entered on the student’s transcript and the credits successfully completed count toward graduation.
 However, credits recorded as P/NP are not included in the computation of the grade point average.
-Upon written request of Enrollment Services, a student may have a P/NP replaced with the actual letter grade (A-F) earned in that course.
-The deadline to submit this written request to Enrollment Services is thirty days from the date the original grade posted for the course.
+Upon written request of Raider Student Services, a student may have a P/NP replaced with the actual letter grade (A-F) earned in that course.
+The deadline to submit this written request to Raider Student Services is thirty days from the date the original grade posted for the course.
 That letter grade will then be included in the computation of the student’s grade point average.
 A fee will be charged to the student’s account for such changes.